-Your cat’s whiskers are so sensitive that they can pick up vibrations in the air, almost like your cat’s own radar systems.
-This can be very helpful for your cat when she’s hunting for prey and for detecting impending dangers, too.
+Your cat’s whiskers are so sensitive that they can pick up vibrations in the air, almost like your cat’s own radar system.
+This can be very helpful for a cat when they are hunting for prey and detecting impending dangers, too.

 2. Spatial Awareness

-Whiskers can act like a built-in tape measures for cats, allowing them to assess whether their body will fit through an opening when they puts their head through.
-This allows cats to avoid getting stuck when exploring their environment, and helps to keep them out of harm’s way.
+Whiskers can act like a built-in tape measure for cats, allowing them to assess whether their body will fit through an opening when they put their head through.
+This allows cats to avoid getting stuck when exploring their environment and helps to keep them out of harm’s way.
 Whiskers also enable cats to detect objects protecting them from danger or injury.

 Whiskers play an essential role in your cat’s balance and determining the body’s position.
 Cats have special sensory cells called proprioceptors at the ends of their whiskers.
 Proprioceptors relay messages about the environment to the brain.

 This then allows the brain to determine the position of the body relative to the space around it.
 Proprioceptors are present throughout the body, and without them, walking or even standing would be impossible, let alone always landing on your feet!

 Though cats have much better night vision than we do, their whiskers also contribute to how well they can move around at night.
 Whiskers are so sensitive they can pick up changes in air currents, giving cats information on where objects are around them.This is one of the reasons it can be hard to tell if a cat is going blind because of the additional senses they have helping them navigate their environment.

 5. Facial Protection

 The whiskers around your cat’s face are highly sensitive to even the lightest touch or piece of debris.
 This means your cat can quickly detect anything hazardous around their face and eyes.
 This allows them to move, shake, or blink quickly to remove whatever hazard they perceive.